-You’ll be pleased to learn that beginner drum kits today are surprisingly well-balanced in all of these criteria.
-With mammoth drum brands such as Gretsch, Yamaha and Ludwig offering high-quality entry-level drum sets at low prices, the race to corner the market is very much on and that means loads of fantastic options for budding new players.
+Beginner drum kits today are impressively capable of meeting all of these criteria and more.
+The world's biggest drum brands - names such as Gretsch, Yamaha and Ludwig offer high-quality entry-level drum sets at low prices.
+It seems the race to corner the market is very much on - and that can only mean good things for the options of budding new drummers.

 All of the kits listed in this guide are excellent options, so it’s hard to go too far wrong.
 It’s making the final decision that’s the hard bit.
 To help you decide, we’ve outlined our top choices, and included tips on which styles each kit will best handle.

 In our opinion, the best beginner kit here is the Gretsch Catalina Club (opens in new tab).
 If you want a kit that will do everything, look no further.
 This is the very top end of entry-level drum kits; it’s high quality, sounds fantastic and is available in sizes to suit any style.
 To call this a ‘beginner’ kit is to do it injustice, you could very well tour with it

 If you’re more concerned with value for money, our suggestion would be the Ludwig Breakbeats (opens in new tab).
 These kits are smaller, designed to be easily transportable, but they pack a serious punch.
 The combination of quality build and low price point is an absolute winner, and the smaller sizes make it easier to play for younger drummers.